Seminar on Expert Performance

 - Susanne Ravn

 In any ball game or any dance the sense of the other informs the practitioners' perception and movement - often in a very direct way: the physical interactions are defining for the game or dance.
-This presentation focuses on exploring how this sense of the other(s) also unfolds on a pre-reflective level of intentionality - that is, how the athlete's movements become directed and shaped in an interactive flux of micro-perspective before he or she is aware of it.
+This presentation focuses on exploring how this sense of the other(s) also unfolds on a pre-reflective level of intentionality - that is, how the athlete's movements become directed and shaped in an interactive flux of micro-coordination before he or she is aware of it.
 In accordance with De Jaegher, Di Paolo and Fuchs's enactive phenomenological work, I argue that pre-reflective intentionality is not per se centred in the subject, but can unfold in the intersubjective realm of interaction and for example form the ground for experiencing that 'it dances me'.
 In the argumentation, I draw on analyses of different kinds of couple based practices - like aikido, Argentinean tango and sports dance.